edarin/population_simulator/src/README.md

 We've created two metrics to see the discrepancy between the simulated distribution and the real one, to find in the `distance_to_reference` function in the [`tools.py`](tools.py).

-One is the ratio and its relative mean and standard error between the theoretical distributional and the one we obtain.
+One is the **ratio **and its relative mean and standard error between the theoretical distribution and the one we obtained.

-The other in the Mean Squared Prediction Error (MSE).
+The other in the **Mean Squared Prediction Error** (MSE).

 ### How to launch the script